Kubessandra/PersonalSite/README.md

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with this template, first install the dependencies with pnpm:

 ```bash
 pnpm install